mldbai/mldb/container_files/assets/www/doc/builtin/procedures/InputQuery.md

 }
 ```

-the dataset `dataset1` is first created by loading a csv file.
+the dataset `dataset1` is first created by loading a beh file.

 <div id=contrained-data-spec>
 ## Limitations